Rotator Cuff with Augmentation Repair Surgeon

 The rotator cuff is made up of muscles and tendons that surround the shoulder joint.
 It is responsible for centering the ball in the socket of the shoulder and helps the shoulder to stay stable and move.
 Injuries to the rotator cuff are quite common.
 Sports are among the most common reasons why rotator cuff injuries occur.
 In addition, a traumatic occurrence such as a hard fall, or injury that occurs from micro-damage that stems from overuse and impingement (pinching of the tendon against the acromion process of the scapula) can also be factors.
 Chronic degenerative changes of these tendons can also make them weak and prone to tears.
 Injury to the rotator cuff may involve one or more tendons.
 The spectrum of injury can range from mild tendonitis, inflammation, and bursitis, to partial tears and full thickness tears.

 In the case of a rotator cuff tear, a surgical rotator cuff tear treatment is usually required.
 In instances when the tear is acute and the tendon/muscle is healthy, the rotator cuff can usually be primarily reattached to the anatomic footprint using strong sutures and anchors placed in the bone.
 In unusual tear patterns, chronic retracted tears, degenerative tears, and tears that have some atrophy (loss of bulk) of the muscle, repairing the damage isn’t as easy.
-In these situations, a technique referred to as rotator cuff repair with augmentation of graft reinforcement is usually used by Dr. Jeff Padalecki, Austin, Texas orthopedic shoulder surgeon.
+In these situations, a technique referred to as rotator cuff repair with augmentation of graft reinforcement is usually used by Dr. Jeff Padalecki, Austin, Round Rock, and Cedar Park, Texas communities orthopedic shoulder surgeon.
 This is a safe and effective technique used to augment the repair providing better strength and a healing environment for the tendon.

 This procedure is typically performed with a combination of an arthroscopic and open approach to the shoulder.
 The torn tendon is identified and a primary repair is attempted.
 At this point a decision is made as to whether the tendon would benefit from an augmentation.
 If this is the case a graft (patch) is obtained (which is made from cadaveric dermis).
 The type of tear will dictate the exact configuration of the repair needed as well as the size of the patch.
 The patch is sewn into the rotator cuff tendon and a repair will involve using strong sutures and anchors into the bone to secure the graft and tendon.
 In specific situations, adjuncts may be used to assist in healing such as a marrow stimulation healing response technique or an injection of platelet rich plasma.